-Every mama knows what’s best for her own babies, but in case you wanted a sneak peak into what’s on my baby gear radar the second time around, keep on reading.
+Every mama knows what’s best for her own babies.
+She knows what food they like, what tv shows they like and what baby songs they like.
+But in case you wanted a sneak peak into what’s on my baby gear radar the second time around, keep on reading.
 With the huge selection of baby products out there and new ones always coming out, it can be especially helpful to see what other mamas are trusting and using.

 My philosophy in picking baby gear is to pick once and to pick well.
 I tend to gravitate towards quality items that are gender-neutral for the most part and will work for all my babies.
 I want my baby gear to not only be functional but also beautiful, as a natural extension of my home and style.